ouspg/CryptoCourse/Week4Exercises/README.md

 **The task here** is to implement length extension attack on the web application.

-Can you access route `/admin/top-secret` just by modifying the cookie of the guest user?
+**Can you access route `/admin/top-secret` just by modifying the cookie of the guest user?**

-In this case, we have access for hashed password (or secret) of the admin user, which still should be normally unusable for authentication because of the signature checks.
+In this case, we have access for hashed password (or secret,) of the admin user, which still should be normally unusable for authentication because of the signature checks.

 > You should return source code and shortly explain main mechanic on here; what you did.
 You can use existing tools for calculating new signatures.